MENU

 For most counties in the Florida, the buyer pays for the lender policy and the seller pays for the owners policy.
 There a few counties in Florida where the buyer is responsible for both policy premiums.
 If you're unsure, always refer to the contract or purchase agreement, which should make it clear.
 If your transaction is using the standard Florida Bar Contract, also known as the 'FAR-BAR" contract, this can be found in Section 9(c).

-NOTE: If you are buying a new-construction home in Florida (one which has never been occupied or titled), then the buyer is traditionally responsible for paying both the owners and lenders policy premiums.
+NOTE: If you are buying a new-construction home in Florida (one which has previously never been titled as a house).

 WHAT IS A FLORIDA FORM-9 ENDORSEMENT?